renalreg/radar/docs/staging.md

 # Staging

-These instructions show how to deploy to a staging server and populate it with test data.
+These instructions show you how to update a staging server with the latest version of the code and populate its database with test data.

 Build the code (see the "Build" section of the [README](../README.md)).